MawalMohammed/Circular-Dependency/README.md

 Important notes:

       (1) This tool works on GRL models created with jUCMNav tool.
        Therefore, jUCMNav plugin needs to be installed before installing this plugin

       (2) This plugin is developed and tested on Eclipse committers 6-2019

       (3) This plugin is a beta version

       (4) Source code is located in :

-             org.eclipse.jucmnav.grl.CircularDependencyDetection/src/org/eclipse/jucmnav/grl/CircularDependencyDetection
+       org.eclipse.jucmnav.grl.CircularDependencyDetection ->

+       /src/org/eclipse/jucmnav/grl/CircularDependencyDetection

 Installation Instructions: